 The next plant-based milk frontier?
 Sesame!
 Sounds delicious, right?
 Check out that 1.6 billion in plant-based milk sales too.

 So a few months ago, I got on the celery juice train and it was, no joke, amazing.
 Bloat was gone, sweet/greasy food cravings were gone, and digestion was FLAWLESS.
 I actually enjoyed the taste too!
 But like all things, I just slowly stopped with the thought that I would eventually pick it back up again.
 Well, this piece popped up on my radar this week and now I’ve got a crisper full of celery and my juicer is back on the counter.
-I’m jumping back in, baby!
+I’m jumping back in!

 On avoiding pitfalls with the low to zero-waste lifestyle.
 I love this point: “It’s crucial to not see low-waste living as a paradoxical gateway into another shopping outlet.”